 Work with a trainer: “There is great value in working out with a personal trainer.
 They hold you accountable and help you to reach your goals in spite of excuses.
 Even when I don’t feel like working out, Alex encourages me so that I at least show up for my appointment.”

-Physicians on the medical staff practice independently and are not employees or agents of the hospital or Texas Health Resources.
+Doctors on the medical staff practice independently and are not employees or agents of the hospital except for resident doctors in the hospital’s graduate medical education program.